THE National Motor Museum, an hour’s ride from Adelaide in the Mount Lofty Ranges, is a treasure trove for Australian motorcyclists.

 On the first visit, the collection was modest and mostly about cars, with a few tasty bikes thrown in.
 We were in a rush, and my Nikkormat was packed way too deep in the ocky-strapped-on backpack to capture the memory.
-(To be honest, my strongest recollection was being delighted by the endless corners and sensational scenery on the ride out from Adelaide but frustrated at the high volume of cars making it impossible to enjoy those corners to their fullest.
+(To be honest, my strongest recollection was being delighted by the endless corners and sensational scenery on the ride from Adelaide out to Birdwood, but frustrated at the high volume of cars making it impossible to enjoy those corners to their fullest.
 I seem to recall being stuck behind a cop car for most of the ride.
 Very frustrating.)

 But I did remember the place fondly enough to put it on the itinerary when we holidayed in the Barossa Valley earlier this year.
 And I’m glad we did.